-Where should I keep my medicine?
+Where should I keep my medication?

 Keep out of the reach of children.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Protect from light and moisture.
-Throw away any unused medicine after the expiration date.
+Throw away any unused medication after the expiration date.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.